-Whatever life experiences have made you consider becoming a teacher, the IU School of Education can help you become a great one.
-Here, you’ll get the knowledge and experience to become a reflective, compassionate, and socially conscious teacher with the power to create real, long-term change in the communities where you live and work.
+Whatever life experiences have made you consider becoming an educator or counselor, the IU School of Education can help you become a great one.
+Here, you’ll get the knowledge and experience to become a reflective, compassionate, and socially conscious professional with the power to create real, long-term change in the communities where you live and work.

 Each of our programs is carefully designed according to our Six Principles for Teacher Education.
 You’ll acquire a deep understanding of how different students learn, and explore prevailing strategies about teaching, including how to integrate new technologies into instruction.